-- actions that involve a degree of physical contact with pupils - control, i.e., passive or active physical contact - restraint, i.e., to hold back physically or to bring a pupil under control - 'Reasonable in the circumstances' means using no more force than is needed
+- actions that involve a degree of physical contact with students - control, i.e., passive or active physical contact - restraint, i.e., to hold back physically or to bring a student under control - 'Reasonable in the circumstances' means using no more force than is needed

-Staff should avoid acting in a way that might cause injury, but in extreme cases it may not be possible.
-It is worth noting that all staff have a legal power to use reasonable force, including anyone that the Headteacher has put temporarily in charge of pupils (e.g., parent/carer, volunteer).
+Staff should avoid acting in a way that might cause injury, but in extreme cases, it may not be possible.
+It is worth noting that all staff have a legal power to use reasonable force, including anyone that the Headteacher has put temporarily in charge of students (e.g., parent/carer, volunteer).
+The decision is the professional judgement of staff and should depend on the individual circumstances.